neverRare/butter/doc/language/function.md

 ## Calling

 Calling executes the body of a function.
-The arguments have similar syntax to struct initialization.
+The arguments have similar syntax to record initialization.

 ```butter
 report_favorite(name, favorite) => {